banner

 if (stage != null) {

-// Handle window focus changes
+// Handle window focus change

 handleWindowFocusChanged();